 How will students from the school get into college?

 Students graduating from The School at Kelly's Working Well Farm will not have grades or a transcript; however there are many ways to demonstrate their readiness for the college of their choice.
 They can take the SAT or ACT, construct a portfolio, and write a convincing personal essay.
 Many colleges are eager to enroll self-motivated learners who know why they want to go to college.
 Students from schools like this one tend to be very impressive in an interview situation because they have had so much practice talking with people of all ages.
 Most graduates of Sudbury schools go on to college, and have pursued higher education at a variety of institutions including: state universities, liberal arts colleges, art schools, cooking schools, Ivy League schools, and community colleges.

 How can I learn more?

-Check the web-site Kellysworkingwellfarm.com for more information.
-Come for a visit during school hours or get some friends together and schedule your own informational session.
+Visit the other school pages of this web-site for more information.
+Contact us to plan a visit during school hours or get some friends together to schedule your own informational session.

 When can students enroll?

 We accept new students throughout the year.
 Start the enrollment process by filling out the enrollment form and submitting a deposit of $250 on the school enrollment page of this web-site.